IsLocal/Chest-GUI/README.md

 # Chest-GUI
 ![logo](icon.png)
-This is my attempt to create a good way to make chest guis on bedrock edition
+This is my attempt to create a good way to make chest guis on bedrock edition and it may be horribly buggy

 ## Features
 * Disregards mobile ui players completley (good thing)